louissharrock/louissharrock.github.io/_news/announcement_13.md

 related_posts: false
 ---

-We have a new preprint on the arXiv!
-Check it out "[here](https://arxiv.org/abs/2405.14392)".
+We have a new preprint on "Markovian Flow Matching" on the arXiv!
+Check it out [here](https://arxiv.org/abs/2405.14392).